unityconstruct/CtrlrXY/README.md

 ---------

 #### Version 5.6.25
-* mouseUp callback added for Generic Component (All types of sliders)
+* mouseUp, mouseEnter, mouseExit callbacks added in the Generic Component section for all types of sliders

+#### Version 5.6.24
+* ctrlrEditor window showing scrollbars over canvas in Cubase has been fixed

 #### Version 0.0.0
 * Current version is forked from Ctrlr 5.6.23